chronot1995/cumulus-ansible-intermediate-mlag-nclu/README.md

 UP  peerlink  2G        1500  LACP    Bond Members: swp2(UP), swp3(UP)
 ```

+There currently is no NCLU command to view the VRR interface.
+The easiest way is to check the "UP" state on the "-v" interface using Linux's "ip" command:

 ```
 cumulus@switch01:mgmt-vrf:~$ ip address show | grep vlan100
 40: vlan100@bridge: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP group default